canismarko/xanespy/docs/visualization.rst

 launched from the command line and takes the path to a processed HDF file as its input.
 For some extra functionality, you can give the name of a metal K- of L- edge using the ``-k`` or ``-l`` argument respectively.
-See ``xanes-viewer --help`` for a list of K and L edges available.
+See ``xanespy-viewer --help`` for a list of K and L edges available.

 .. code:: bash

-   $ xanes-viewer results/beamtime-analysis.h5 -k Ni
+   $ xanespy-viewer results/beamtime-analysis.h5 -k Ni

 The data tree on the left of the window shows the possible datasets than be viewed.
 Choosing an entry with type "frameset" will load and